tornadoweb/tornado/docs/web.rst

    These methods can be made asynchronous with one of the following
    decorators: `.gen.coroutine`, `.return_future`, or `asynchronous`.

+   The arguments to these methods come from the `.URLSpec`: Any capturing groups in the regular expression become arguments to the HTTP verb methods (keyword arguments if the group is named, positional arguments if its unnamed).

    To support a method not on this list, override the class variable ``SUPPORTED_METHODS``::